 Links to My Kondo System, Part I (background info on Kondo and Ongaku); Part II (all about M7); Part III (the most important one, detailing set up and listening experience); Part IV (largely phono related, and Kondo preamp/amp were not used; skip if you are digital only)

-For those interested in 47 Labs 4737 alnico loudspeaker, Part II and Part III contain extensive testing.
+For those interested in 47 Labs 4737 alnico loudspeaker, Part II (with Flying Mole CA-S10 amp) and Part III (with Naim Nait I amp) contain extensive testing.

 pic: R: Kondo S-18 prototype from Positive Feedback CES 2007 Report; L: S-18 leaflet.
 Click to enlarge.